ovebepari/ovebepari.github.io/_posts/2019-04-14-the-best-way-to-understand-it-is-to-write-a-book-about-it.md

 ---
 layout: post
-title: The Best Way to Understand It to Write a Book about It - File Systems
+title: The Best Way to Understand It is to Write a Book about It - File Systems
 comments: true
 categories: Linux|Systems
 location: Dhaka, Bangladesh